Santorio Santorio: Life

 Santorio was born on 29 March 1561, in Capodistria, in the Venetian part of Istria (today in Slovenia).
 Santorio's mother, Elisabetta Cordoni (or Cordonia), was a noblewoman from an Istrian family.
 Santorio's father, Antonio, was a nobleman from Friuli working for the Venetian Republic as chief of ordinance of the city.

 He was educated in his home town and continued his studies in Venice before he entered the University of Padua in 1578, where he obtained his medical degree in 1585.
-He became a personal physician to a Croatian nobleman from 1587 to 1594, and he set up a medical practice in Russia, where he met Galileo.
+He became a personal physician to a Croatian nobleman from 1587 to 1594, and he set up a medical practice in Venice, where he met Galileo.

-Santorio died in Venice on 25 February 1636 caused by complications of a urinary tract disease that he suffered from for many years, and he was buried in Servants of the Blessed Virgin Mary Church (Santa Maria dei Servi), the convent where he served as physicians for many years.
+Santorio died in Venice on 25 February 1636 caused by complications of a urinary tract disease that he suffered from for many years, and he was buried in Servants of the Blessed Virgin Mary Church (Santa Maria dei Servi), the convent where he served as physician for many years.